jensnieulandt/jensnieulandt.github.io/content/index.md

 Hi, I'm Jens, a software developer from Belgium.

+I'm passionate about software development, building distributed systems, and DevOps.

 I enjoy collaborating with others to create high-quality web applications and technical integrations.
 I advocate for automated testing, readable code, good documentation, and clear standards.

-In my free time, I experiment with AI and embedded systems.
+In my free time, I experiment with AI and embedded systems, while also answering the question "Can it be containerized?".

 This website offers an overview of my technical journey.